Between Sheets and Words

 The question hung in the air, laden with double meaning.
 He knew it.
 She knew it.

-Rafael didn’t answer right away.
+Rafael didn’t answer immediately.
 Instead, he reached out, his fingers lightly brushing her wrist, tracing an imaginary line up to her elbow.
 Clara held her breath.
-The touch was light, almost imperceptible, but it burned like an ember.
+The touch was light, almost imperceptible, but it burned like embers.

 — I want to talk — he said, his voice rough. — I want to understand how we got here.